 - Medical school teaching and examining

 KSS trainees have a curriculum mapped regional training day program which covers all core requirements of the acute medicine curriculum.
-The training programme is hosted within the three sub regions (Maidstone, Brighton, Redhill) on a rotational basis.
-The aim is to cover the whole curriculum in 2.5 years giving trainees 2 opportunities to make specific days.
-The training days are organised and led by the trainees under the guidance of their educational supervisors and the support of the training programme director and the school of medicine.
+The training programme is hosted with monthly training days at three sites (Maidstone, Brighton and Redhill) on a rotational basis.
+The aim is to cover the whole curriculum in 2.5 years giving trainees two opportunities to make specific days.
+The training days are organised and led by the trainees under the guidance of their Educational Supervisors and the support of the Training Programme Director and the School of Medicine.
 They are designed to ensure that trainees will acquire the specialist knowledge needed to pass the Specialty Certificate Exam (SCE), as well as gaining insight into research opportunities and to enhance management and leadership skills.
 There are also opportunities to undertake more specialised training days in leadership, simulation and ultrasound training.
 There will be a regional KSS/Wessex Acute medicine meeting twice yearly which will be an opportunity to present and discuss interesting clinical problems, showcase excellent and innovative practice within the region, and also network with colleagues.

 Further Information about the curriculum and programme can be found at http://www.jrcptb.org.uk